 Everyone deserves to be paid fairly for services performed or goods delivered.
 A breach of contract complaint can be made regarding any written or oral contract when a party fails to pay money owed.
 In the event that there is no contract, an aggrieved party can sue for the reasonable value of the goods or services provided under the theory of quantum meruit.Insurance Company Contracts

 Insurance companies agree to pay a sum of money in the event of a loss described in the insurance policy, provided that the insured has made agreed-upon premium payments.
 Insurance companies can be difficult to hold to their end of the bargain when they deny a valid claim, such as a claim made by a car accident victim.
 Insurance lawyer Ryan M. Cardoso has litigated claims against insurance companies and knows the procedures necessary to get your claim paid.Contact a Knowledgeable Contract Litigation Lawyer in the Pensacola Area

 Ryan M. Cardoso is well-versed in the nuances of contract law.
 He can resolve legal issues related to independent contractor agreements, non-compete contracts, insurance claims, and other contract issues.
 Put his experience to work for you, and you will have an advocate who respects the importance of your legal case and its impact on your personal and professional life.
-Call 850-466-2073 or contact us online.
+Call (850) 466-2073 or contact us online.
 Attorney Cardoso also represents clients in areas such as West Pensacola, Cantonment, Brent, Bellview, Ferry Pass, Century, Gulf Breeze, Milton, Navarre, Jay, Crestview, Fort Walton Beach, and Niceville, as well as other communities in Escambia, Santa Rosa, and Okaloosa Counties.
-In addition, he can represent people who need a criminal defense lawyer to help them fight charges in Florida or federal courts.
+In addition, he can represent people who need a car or motorcycle accident lawyer to help them seek compensation in Florida courts.